Fedjmike/tush/readme.md

 - An expressive type system.
 Parametric polymorphism, algebraic types and typeclasses.
 Immutable data.
 - Programs are functions.
 Command line arguments and pipes are unified as parameters.
-- Files, globs and regexes are first-class features with syntax for literals.
+- Files, globs and regexes are first-class features with syntax for literals and path construction operators.
 - Lists, tuples and dictionaries, with handling operations inspired by relational algebra.
+- A new set of coreutils taking advantage of these facilities.
-- A full scripting language.
+- A full scripting language with sane control flow, pattern matching and macros.

 The language design has lots of open questions.
 Among them, how to: